-The department of exceptional education offers three undergraduate curricula for training teachers of children who so deviate from the average as to require special educational procedures which cannot be carried out in regular classrooms.
-The curricula lead to the B.S. degree and satisfy the state certification requirements for teaching in the special fields of: (1) education of the deaf and hard of hearing, (2) education of the mentally retarded, and (3) speech pathology and audiology.
+The department of exceptional education offers four undergraduate curricula for training teachers of children who so deviate from the average as to require special educational procedures which cannot be carried out in regular classrooms.
+The curricula lead to the B.S. degree and satisfy the state certification requirements for teaching in the special fields of: (1) education of the deaf and hard of hearing, (2) education of the mentally retarded, (3) speech pathology and audiology and (4) behavior disorders.